Wi-Fi Authentication Types Compared

 Managing Wi-Fi With Digital Certificates

 Due to the prevalence of passwords, wireless networks often face security difficulties.
 Passwords inject a human error factor into network security.
-Conversely, passwords are readily stolen, lost, or hacked by brute force or man-in-the-middle attacks.
+On the contrary, passwords are susceptible to being compromised through various means such as theft, loss, brute force attacks, or man-in-the-middle attacks.

-Certificate-based authentication is only one of many viable choices.
-Certificates protect data sent over the air using public-private key encryption and authenticate users utilizing the most secure authentication protocol, EAP-TLS.
+Certificate-based authentication is among several feasible options.
+Certificates provide protection to transmitted data through public-private key encryption and authenticate users by implementing the highly secure authentication protocol, EAP-TLS.

-A PKI infrastructure may be costly and challenging to set up and maintain to enable certificate authentication.
 If certificates are so much more secure than passwords, why haven’t more organizations implemented them?
-The answer, in short, is the infrastructure necessary to deploy them.
+The answer, in short, is the complexity of the supporting infrastructure required for their rollout.

 How Can I Secure My Organization’s Wireless Network?